Saturday Aug. 30 at 10:00 - 12:00

 Project Hessdalen has operated an ADS at the BlueBox in Hessdalen since 1998.
 In September 2024, the system was upgraded with two Enhanced Night Color 4K cameras.
 The next field trip in September 2025 will serve as a testing ground for new cameras and sensors.

-These are the locations we would like to put out cameras that can record for at least 5 days - during the Field Trip:
+These are the locations we would like to put out BlueBox 4G Nodes:

-We know that some of these locations are within the Forollhogna national park - and we need to get permission to put out the equipment.
+We know that some of these locations may be within the Forollhogna national park - and we need to get permission to put out the equipment.
 We'll find out!

 Rogne.